11 Sep Further CALIBRE Research

 I want to reassure all of our prospective patients that if you choose not to participate in any of our studies, that in no way changes our ongoing relationship with you.
 However looking in depth into the reason why so many men are interested in increasing the size of their penis, screening for underlying issues such as body dysmorphic disorder and then following the guys over time to see whether the procedure has brought about the benefits that they were looking for is extremely important research.
 In fact very few procedures/operations have been look at to see if it achieves what the patients want is this level of detail.

 Whatever you do, make sure it is safe.
-If you are interested in a medical procedure that in usually pain free, walk in/walk out, no down time, gives you a penis that looks normal, feels normal, work normally but is just bigger then contact us.
+If you are interested in a medical procedure that is walk in/walk out, less down time, gives you a penis that looks normal, feels normal, works normally but is just bigger then contact us.